nfrechette/nfrechette.github.io/_posts/2017-01-11-anim_compression_unreal4.md

 Performance wise, decompression times are likely to be high in [Unreal 4](https://en.wikipedia.org/wiki/Unreal_Engine#Unreal_Engine_4) in large part due to the memory layout not being cache friendly and the lack of an acceleration structure such as a cursor when linear key reduction is used; and it is likely used often with the *Automatic* setting.
 This is an obvious area where it could improve.

 Memory wise, the linear key reduction algorithm should be fairly conservative but it could be minimally improved by ditching the local space [error metric](http://nfrechette.github.io/2016/11/01/anim_compression_accuracy/).
-Coupled with the bitwise compression it should yield a reasonable memory footprint; *although it could be further improved by using more advanced quantization techniques as covered at the GDC 2017*.
+Coupled with the bitwise compression it should yield a reasonable memory footprint; although it could be further improved by using more [advanced quantization]({% post_url 2017-03-12-anim_compression_advanced_quantization %}) techniques.

 [Up next: Unity 5]({% post_url 2017-01-30-anim_compression_unity5 %})